 John Carter Allen

 Allen did not see any further service but became a rear-admiral on 24 September 1787, a vice-admiral on 1 February 1793, and an admiral on 1 June 1795.
-He died on 2 October 1800.
+He died at Bath on 2 October 1800.

 Allen was married three times; however, a great deal of mystery attends his family history.
 His second wife, whom he married on 20 Jun 1780, was Caroline Addington, the widow of William Addington.
 Following her death he married Stella Frances Freeman on 29 June 1799, this lady being a wealthy heiress whose family had owned property in Jamaica.
 He was the father of Vice-Admiral John Allen, and of ‘Captain’ Thomas Allen, 1773-1852, and also of a daughter, all three being described as his ‘natural children’.
 Somewhat incredibly, the sons of Thomas Allen claimed that their father was in fact the son of Bonnie Prince Charlie, and that he had been adopted by Admiral Allen after being left in his care whilst cruising off Italy.
 Thomas Allen did not share greatly in Admiral Allen’s will, the younger son John being by far the greater beneficiary, and after a short career in the Navy Thomas apparently led a somewhat shadowy existence living abroad, particularly in Italy.

 Admiral Allen lived in Devonshire Place, Marylebone.
 Politically, he was a supporter of the Rockingham Whigs, and he was a friend of Admirals Hon.
 Samuel Barrington and Lord Hotham.